jaceryann/ecommerce_search/README.md

 >>> prod_price[2]
 '$9.99'

-# next, add in decimals where missing for single price items and top of range prices
+# next, add in decimals where missing for single price items and ceiling prices
 prod_price = [prstr[:-2] + '.' + prstr[-2:] if '.' not in prstr else prstr for prstr in prod_price]

 >>> prod_price[0]